 What is investment risk?

-But risk to your investments doesn’t come just from stock market moves.
-The economy, length of investment time, and more all pose potential risk to your investments.
+Investment risk doesn’t come from a single source: The stock market, economy, length of investment time, and more are all potential risks.

 Types of investment risk